tabcat/code-err/README.md

 ### CodeError Instance

+#### message: string

+The error message provided to the constructor

 #### code: string

-The error code provided in the constructor
+The error code provided to the constructor

 #### props: T extends Record<string, any>